filthyrake/astro-gcal/README.md

 # astro-gcal
-automatically create/manage events on your google calendar based on forecasts from astrospheric This is intended to be run out of AWS, using a series of Lambdas and a DB of some sort.
+automatically create/manage events on your google calendar based on forecasts from astrospheric This is intended to be run out of AWS, using a series of Lambdas and DynamoDB.

 Current Status: NOT WORKING - still in development